google/clif/README.md

  1. Make sure `pkg-config --libs python` works (e.g. install `python-dev` and `pkg-config`).

+ 1. We use [Clang (LLVM's C++ compiler)](http://llvm.org/) to parse C++ headers, so make sure Clang and LLVM version 11 is available.
+On Ubuntu and Debian, you can install the prebuilt version from https://apt.llvm.org.

+ 1. You must have [abseil-cpp](https://github.com/abseil/abseil-cpp) installed.

+ 1. We use [googletest](https://github.com/google/googletest) for unit testing C++ libraries.

+For references, there is a [Dockerfile](https://github.com/google/clif/blob/main/Dockerfile) running an Ubuntu image with all the prerequisites already installed.
+See the instructions at the top of the file.

 ### Building

 To build and install CLIF to a virtualenv, run: